Ronaldzzzzz/ROM-NextGeneration-Fishing/README.md

 * Press `Enter` in the program, the program will move your mouse position to the fishing button.

-* Press `Enter` again, and the program will start fishing in 3 seconds delay.
+* Press `Enter` again, and the program will start fishing in a 3 seconds delay.

 ---